We had an amazing interview with a leader in the gaming industry. Contact Eriks Petersons, Director of Digital Transformation at Ciklum.

 Q: Why do companies need APISs to work with multiple third-party tools such as fraud detection platforms, KYC authentication tools and more?

 A. Why not?
 If you don’t have a standardized process, you will continue to adapt to each new integration that comes to you and thereby many more and more improvements and unique conditions to your platform, which will eventually become an uncontrollable beast that no one wants to resist. .

 As a simple example, if we focus only on the basics of online submission – many online submission providers each have their own API.
 However, all places work the same way.
 You will need to check the wallet to check the balance, you will need to call the spinner and then report any wins.
-Now, for example, some providers do not answer any calls in the event of a loss, some win 0 and return, while others record each loss individually.
+Now, for example, some providers do not answer any calls in the event of a loss, some return 0, and others record each loss individually.
 If you do not have these standards in your platform, you will eventually have a number of similar variations that will be difficult to fix.

 Q: What are your insights into the use of cloud computing by working with vast amounts of player data?

 A. There are many benefits to using a well-documented cloud.
 First of all, a lot of information needs a lot of storage.
 While it is technically possible to increase the capacity of domestic servers, you need to plan these things in advance.